clarkfitzg/phd_research/experiments/task_parallel/decentralized/notes.md

 client should also fail.
 Or the next time the client may run first, in which case it connects to the previous server.

+Yes, confirmed it.
+If I start fresh with no R processes running then I only see the error from the client, which I expect because I didn't synchronize them.
+Then I don't get my shell prompt back because the server is still listening, waiting for timeout.

 For whatever reason it's not behaving the same on my Mac.

-There's also a simple way to get around all of these issues.
+~~There's also a simple way to get around all of these issues.
 On every worker, open all the server side connections first.
 Then pause to make sure all processes are ready.
 Then open all the clients.
-Only requires a single pause to get all n workers connected.
+Only requires a single pause to get all n workers connected.~~ No. That won't work because a worker can only open one server socket at a time.

 ============================================================